 ACE will allow a few exceptions to this if you are on an overseas clinical work experience position during the first half of your final year:

 - One of these three references may be from the second half of your third year.

-- One reference may be from your overseas elective provided it is from a hospital that is included in the MCNZ list of comparable health system countries; OR the clinical supervisor providing a reference for an elective in a non-comparable health country possesses a current practising certificate and has vocational scope of practice with either the New Zealand Medical Council, Australian Medical Council, General Medical Council (GMC) or Irish Medical Councils.
+- One reference may be from your overseas elective provided: it is from a hospital that is included in the MCNZ list of comparable health system countries; OR the clinical supervisor providing a reference for an elective in a non-comparable health country possesses a current practising certificate and has vocational scope of practice with either the New Zealand Medical Council, Australian Medical Council, General Medical Council (GMC) or Irish Medical Councils.

 When completing the online application you will be required to enter the details and email addresses of your three nominated referees.
 It is important to ensure that you have the correct email address as an automated request will be sent to your referee and most delays in receiving references result from errors in submitted email addresses.
 Please note that it is your responsibility to ensure that the referees submit your reference to ACE as soon as possible and before the closing date for applications.